 - you just want the basic features and functionalities

 - you are minimizing features to load the websites faster and for better SEO

 - you know your way around themes to tackle any issues and will not need any support

 - you want more custom features and you want more flexibility in coding

-- You have a budget that allows you get a better quality product.
+- You have a budget that allows you to get a better quality product

-- using WordPress website for a professional, large-scale website.
+- using a WordPress website for a professional, large-scale website

 - you don’t know how to fix issues when there is one or want quick and quality support